-Priyanka is another funny, yet fitting character in the show, who is fond of samosas that she can never have enough of them.
-She is Parminder's neighbour, who thinks of Priyanka as a younger sister and cares for her as Priyanka's mother passed away at a young age.
-Priyanka is a bubbly and dumb girl, who often makes stupid comments.
+Priyanka is another funny yet fitting character in the show who is fond of samosas that she can never have enough of them.
+She is Parminder's neighbor, and Parminder cares for Priyanka as Priyanka's mother passed away at a young age.
+Priyanka is a bubbly and dumb girl who often makes stupid comments.
 The presence of Kalavati has been amazingly reflected on the screen by Alka Shlesha.
 She speaks in a language which only her daughter-in-law, Sheetal understands, who uses a catchphrase, 'Har Chees Mein Good Hota Hai Ji' (There's good in everything).

 The viewers learn that there is also a twist in the tale throughout the show.
 Everyone in the 'Galli' brings their problems and secrets to Ammaji, but Ammaji has her secret.
 She pretends to be paralyzed, probably to stay at Parminder's house.
 The show is directed by well-known director Ravi Bhushan and produced by Contiloe Productions.
 The show has nothing new to offer other than some subtle and enjoyable characters.
 The entire series is lovely, even though predictable in bits and pieces.